-From the epistemological side, the addition of knowledge that is not in contradiction to existing knowledge is needed on both the categorical and the factual level, otherwise the integration of facts as they come in over time becomes a non-scalable task.
-Maintaining monotonicity is an important practical consideration in the design of ontologies, because the notion of what is in contradiction and what is not is grounded in the domain conceptualisation.
-For our purposes, the Open World Assumption is mandatory, because our knowledge changes and this must be taken into account.
-We view the impact of monotonicity on ontology design in three ways: classification, attribution (properties), and modelling constructs.
-We regard all those changes in a conceptual model as monotonic that do not invalidate previous instances of it.
+From the epistemological side, monotonicity under the addition of knowledge which is not in contradiction to previous one, is needed on both, the categorical and the factual level; else the integration of facts as they come in over time becomes a non-scalable task.
+On the other side, it is an ontological question, because the notion of what is in contradiction and what is not, is grounded in the domain conceptualisation.
+The Open World Assumption is mandatory as it gives credit to the difference between the modelled concepts and the ideal total of concepts.
+Monotonicity can be regarded at least on three levels, classification, attribution (properties), and modelling constructs.
+We regard all changes in the conceptual model as monotonic, which do not invalidate previous instances of it.
+Such are addition and insertion of new classes or properties in isA hierarchies and the replacement of a domain or range by a superclass.